orchestral/testbench/README.md

 | 5.8     | `3.8.6`
 | 6.x     | `4.8.0`
 | 7.x     | `5.2.0`

+#### Converted to new class based factories but still facing this error

+You need to check all your TestCase and ensure that there is no call to `$this->withFactories()`, autoloading class based factories is handled by Composer and `withFactories()` is only needed for legacy based factories.

 ### Missing Browser Kit support after testing on Laravel 5.4